zxjsdp/WeChatToHTML/README.md

 Why there is no source code here?
 ---------------------------------
-Since WeChat is a commercial software, I am not yet sure if there will be any **legal risk** if I release the code which uses it's user data.
+1. Since WeChat is a commercial software, I am not yet sure if there will be any **legal risk** if I release the code.

+2. The API is not mature and simple enough for daily use.

 So I decided to remove all the source code.
 I will consider releasing the code in the future. ^_^